wp-plugins/pie-register/readme.txt

 See the plugin features section for complete details.

 # Features:
+Pie-Register Version 2.0 has been released!
+The new version is in its Beta Testing Phase.
+For more info click on http://pieregister.genetechsolutions.com/pie-register-version-2-0-beta-has-arrived/

 Pie-Register has great features which you can’t find in any other free plugin.